-You guys really don’t approve technological items?
+You guys really don’t approve general office items?
 Yes, that’s right.
 The fund is not designed to cover these items and lacks sufficient funding to do so.
 As of Fall 2021, we no longer consider editing software such as “Grammarly” as eligible under the Professional Development Fund.

 Article 13.01(a) of your Collective Agreement ensures that “office and instructional materials related to the employee’s instructional responsibilities will be available on the same basis as faculty members in the academic unit.”
 If you need it to teach, the Employer has an obligation to provide it to you.
 If it’s convenient, but not needed, the fund does not have enough money to cover these items as hundreds of sessionals are eligible each year.

 COVID-19 Working from Home Employment Expense Reimbursement